Seven seasons

 Australian Curriculum Digital Technologies code(s) |

-Define and decompose real-world problems precisely, taking into account functional and non-functional requirements and including interviewing stakeholders to identify needs |
+Define and decompose real-world problems with design criteria and by interviewing stakeholders to create user stories |

 Keywords | Environment, Seasons, Indigenous seasons, Database, Data manipulation, Functional requirements, User experience, User interface, Functional specifications |